kerkerj/docker-pika/README.md

 # Dockerfile for Qihoo360/pika

-This Dockerfile is only tested for pika-v3.0.2 verison.
+This Dockerfile is tested for pika-v3.0.2 verison, and is for development/testing only, not tested in production.

 ## Usage